×

 View in Library Catalog

 We read this for book club.
-It presents some points of view that I had not considered.
-I really enjoyed it.
+I liked it a lot.
+It presents some points of view that I had never considered.

 View in Library Catalog